JeremyChuaWX/native-assignment/README.md

 > Notes on potential fixes and implementations

+- querying transaction statuses
-- mantle SDK queries from genesis to latest block, rate limiting on RPC for querying ETH logs, cannot await transaction statuses
+  - when querying for transaction statuses, the mantle SDK queries from genesis to latest block
+  - rate limiting on public RPCs for querying ETH logs cause the status checks to fail
+  - this makes difficult to track, and in the case of withdrawal transactions, unable to complete as we need to prove and finalise transactions only after specific statuses
+  - the current implementation follows the instructions as demonstrated in the mantle docs, but fixes are required for full functinality
-  - potential fix is to handroll requests to RPC to query correct block range
+  - potential fix is to handroll status check requests to the RPC, providing a smaller range of blocks to query, avoiding the rate limiting issue block range
 - implement job queue for asynchronous operation
   - waiting for statuses can take very long, (7 days in challenge period for mainnet mantle)